ether-wan/crosschain-multicall/README.md

 ## Disclaimer

-⚠️ **Attention:** This project is experimental and not intended for production use in its current state.
+This project is experimental and not intended for production use in its current state.
 It is meant for testing and educational purposes only.

 ## Installation